How to Grow the String of Dolphins Plant

 a leggy string of dolphins plant

 One common sign a string of dolphins is in the wrong environment is leaf shrinkage.
-If your dolphins look a bit dehydrated, your plant may be getting too much heat or inadequate water or light.
+If your leaves look dehydrated, your plant may get too much heat or inadequate water or light.

-It is also less likely to have serious problems with insects like aphids and mealybugs, because the plant structure is looser, instead of packed tight with lots of hidden crevices for them to hide in.
+Senecio peregrinus is also less likely to have serious problems with insects like aphids and mealybugs because the plant structure is looser instead of packed tight with lots of hidden crevices for them to hide in.
 When you catch an infestation early, it is much easier to treat.

 Leave a Comment